mattkerlogue/csps-data/README.md

 data sets and intermediate outputs.
 The `data` folder contains the output data files and the `companion` folder contains the Quarto source documents for building this repositories companion documentation website/book.

+## Data formats

+The original data has been published by the Cabinet Office in multiple formats over the years including CSV, Excel spreadsheets and ODS files.

+This repository principally stores data in CSV files, however in some instances where the resulting file size would be too large the [Apache Parquet](https://parquet.apache.org) format has been used as a convenient, open-source and interoperable format.

 ## Sources